Aucomte/SIAT/README.md

 # Symptoms Length Analysis Tool

-Application web to visualize and analyze the mesure of symptom intensity as quantitative variable in function of experimental factors.
+Web application made whith shiny in order to visualize and analyze the mesure of symptom intensity as quantitative variable in function of experimental factors.